top of page

 USTC, Dec 1981

 Mid-year 1971 was a pivotal time for Canadian DS's.
 Specifically, all cars made after April of 1971 for the Canadian market had many simultaneous changes that brought them to a configuration almost identical to their American counterparts.
-We say "almost" since Canadian cars still seemed to be automatically equipped a few things USA cars were not, such as the -15C cold weather package (e.g. rear seat heaters), block heaters, etc. Note that a manufacturing date of April, 1971 would imply a late 1971 delivery.
+We say "almost" since Canadian cars were still automatically equipped a few things USA cars were not, such as the -15C cold weather package (e.g. rear seat heaters), block heaters, the dust option, etc. Note that a manufacturing date of April, 1971 would imply a late 1971 delivery.
 We will refer to cars made after this date as mid-1971 cars.

 EXTERIOR LIGHTING